Understanding night sweats

 Here are the ideals:

-- Room temperature: Aim for a cool 18°C [4] or so - check out how to cool down a room for some tips
+- Room temperature: Aim for a cool 18°C [11] or so - check out how to cool down a room for some tips and also read our guide on the best temperature for sleep to help you out.

-- Sleepwear choice: Loose, breathable gear helps keep sweat at bay
+- Sleepwear choice: Loose, breathable gear helps keep sweat at bay.

 Tweaking these can turn your bed into a cooler, comfier spot. 😊